 Some turquoise has a gritty matrix or contains embedded particles of quartz or country rock.
 In the tumbler these foreign particles can stand up in positive relief and scratch every other piece of turquoise that they come in contact with.
 These pieces of turquoise might also shed the foreign particles during the fine grit and polish steps in the tumbler.
-These stray particles can ruin the polish of every other stone in the barre.
+These stray particles can ruin the polish of every other stone in the barrel.

 These problems can be reduced by carefully examining your rough before tumbling and removing the pieces that might cause a problem.
 One problem piece can ruin an entire batch of tumbled stones.

 You can sometimes polish turquoise with problem matrix.
 Try it by tumbling as normal during the first grind, then, during the fine and polishing steps, fill the barrel almost to capacity with ceramic media, then add water and abrasive.
 Then add a small amount of turquoise.
 This allows the turquoise to be lost in a "sea of ceramics".
 In that sea, problem pieces of turquoise and stray particles of quartz or country rock will have fewer scratch-producing contacts with other pieces of turquoise.
 Do not run any longer than needed to minimize scratching.

 Soft Material Disappears